 As part of the scheme, Taylor traveled around the country on a “Building Wealth Tour,” where he gave wealth management seminars to church congregations.
 During this tour, Taylor claimed to be a socially conscious investor and falsely claimed that 20% of profits were donated to charity.
 One of the churches on the “Building Wealth Tour” was the New Birth Missionary Baptist Church in Lithonia, Ga.
 While there, Taylor and Connor met potential investors to discuss possible investments.
 Over 80 individuals from Georgia lost more than $2 million because of Taylor’s scheme.

 The investments pushed by Taylor included investing in promissory notes, where the funds invested would be used to support small businesses, such as laundries, juice bars, and gas stations.
 Taylor falsely represented the revenues and returns for these businesses knowing that they were not profitable.

 Taylor also pushed an investment in sweepstakes machines.
 Sweepstakes machines are computers loaded with various games that allow players to win cash prizes.
 Taylor published offering materials that falsely claimed the average sweepstakes machine would generate 300% investor returns.
 He also stated that the sweepstakes machine investments were 100% risk free.

-Taylor allegedly knew that the investments he was touting were not profitable and that investors were not receiving actual returns from their investments.
+Taylor knew that the investments he was touting were not profitable and that investors were not receiving actual returns from their investments.